Bridesburg, Philadelphia: Bridesburg Borough

 Bridesburg was incorporated as a borough on April 1, 1848; it included the peninsula between the lower Frankford Creek and the Delaware River, and beyond Richmond district, the boundary lying near the projected line of Pike street, not far from Wheat Sheaf Lane.

 It was first called Kirkbridesburg, for Joseph Kirkbride, who operated a ferry to New Jersey, and in 1811 built a toll bridge at Bridge street over Frankford Creek.
 The villagers decided the name was too long, and shortened it to Bridesburg.
 The Bridesburg Manufacturing Company was established in 1820 by Kirkbride.
 It was originally a textile mill on Frankford Creek.
 Industry followed the company into Bridesburg, especially with the establishment of the Bridesburg Manufacturing Company and the U.S. Arsenal in 1816.

 In 1854, the borough was annexed to the city of Philadelphia in the Act of Consolidation.

 At the end of the 19th century, Costello, Cooey & Co., a company specializing in kidskin leather (from young goats) and the chromium tanning process, employed more than 100 workers.
 It operated on the east side of Orthodox Street on the Frankford Creek between 1897 and 1914, "with three modern brick factory buildings and brick warehouse: up-to-date equipment for the manufacture of glazed leather and leather for a patent kid, side and horse, with the capacity of from 300 to 400 dozen daily."

 Costello, Cooey & Co.
 Fine Chrome Kid.
 Bridesburg, Philadelphia.
 North American.
 6 April 1908.

 Robert Cooey (1840-1903), an emigrant from Newtownstewart, County Tyrone, arrived in Philadelphia on the packet ship The Provincialist in 1851 with his sister Isabella at the age of 10.
 He went to work with his brother and father in the tanneries of the Northern Liberties.
-In 1877, he partnered. partnered with Mark Costello (1844-1928), an emigrant from Ballinderry, to form a Philadelphia tannery, with Charles O'Neill, John McStay, and Christopher Conway.
+In 1877, he partnered with Mark Costello (1844-1928), an emigrant from Ballinderry, to form a Philadelphia tannery, with Charles O'Neill, John McStay, and Christopher Conway.
 They rented a narrow store front at 2nd & Willow Street, with its rail lines down the center, bringing livestock and their valuable skin, especially goats, sheep and calves but also cattle and horses.
 The firm specialized in moroccan leather and worked leather into products ranging from gloves to handbags to shoes.